JessicaChevallier/MIlab_EC_scRNA_thymus/Docker/readme.txt

             INFO
 # ############################

-# Check to see if containers are running
+# See what containers are running.
 sudo docker ps

-# Check to see if images remain
+# Get a list of built images.
 sudo docker images